Allianz Guru Series by Henry Yang: The Market Cycles and the Matrix (Yes, the Movie Trilogy!)

 Head of Investments

-Henry is a graduate of University of the Philippines for Electrical Engineering— the first few years of his career are in building maintenance, electrical design, and installations for construction projects, and even teaching engineering to the next generation.
-Afterwards, he took his Masters in Business Management also from UP Los Banos and worked at various investment-related roles from a top local bank, a US-based investment company and a global insurance competitor.
-He is also a CFA Charterholder.
+Henry Yang is a Chartered Financial Analyst (CFA) holder and a graduate of the University of the Philippines with a degree in Electrical Engineering.
+He spent the initial years of his career in building maintenance, electrical design and installation of construction projects, and teaching engineering.
+Later, he pursued his Master's in Business Management from the University of the Philippines - Los Baños as well as held investment-related roles at a top local bank, a U.S.-based investment company, and a global insurance competitor.
+Currently, he serves as the Head of Investments at Allianz PNB Life Insurance, Inc.